 F. A. Davis began a Delaware land development company called the Florida Association.
 Mr. Davis came to Pinellas in 1890 and "saw the picture" in such color and perspective.
-He bought 12,800 acres of land on the Pinellas Peninsula of what was then West Hillsborough County (which became Pinellas County in 1913).
+He bought 12,800 acres of land on the Pinellas Peninsula, which was then called West Hillsborough County later known as Pinellas County in 1913.

 Mr. Davis also built the Colony House, at a point where 60th Street crosses Park Boulevard.
-This two-story structure housed affluent visitors who might wish to make investments, served meals and offered space for social gatherings.
+This two story structure housed affluent visitors who might wish to make investments, served meals and even offered space for social gatherings.
 From the Colony House windows one could view a model farm and rows of tents on Pittsburgh Avenue where people camped until their modest homes were completed.

 DAVIS FIELD COMPLEX (20.01 acre park with 3 entrances)